God makes a way where there is no way. Justintimeministries.com

 The following Wednesday, I went to my appointment with the orthopedic surgeon.
 To his amazement, there was nothing to treat, as his thorough examination revealed.
 I told him what had happened at the church that Sunday, and he nodded in belief, that there were some things that the medical profession could not explain.
 I know now that fear could have kept me in that wheelchair that Sunday morning.
 I also knew that my God answers prayers, and He has always been and is the great physician and my provider.
 If you let Him, He can do the very same for you.

-Yes, it may take a walk of faith, but "Faith is the sum of things hoped for, the evidence of things not yet seen," Hebrews 11:10.
+Yes, it may take a walk of faith, but "Now faith is the substance of things hoped for, the evidence of things not seen," Hebrews 11:1 NKJ.